 Three of Wands

-Like the Two of Wands, the Three of wands is looking towards the future, and it is early morning.
-The sky is again red with passion and coming from the star sign Aries.
+Like the Two of Wands, the Three of Wands looks toward the future in the early morning.
+The sky is again red with passion, drawing its energy from the star sign Aries.

-The situation is however significantly different.
-This time the man is not dressed for battle but for travel and experience.
+The situation, however, is significantly different.
+This time, the figure is dressed not for battle, but for travel and experience.

-He wears bright and colorful clothes that suggest the Far East and India rather than the Ancient Western World.
-He stands out as someone who thinks differently because he is well travelled.
+He wears bright, colorful clothes suggesting the Far East and India, rather than the ancient Western world.
+He stands out as someone who thinks differently because he is well-traveled.

-A large (for the time) seafaring ship crosses his gaze, suggesting a long journey.
-This may be a physical journey, but it may also be a spiritual journey or life-changing path.
+A large seafaring ship crosses his gaze, suggesting a long voyage.
+This may be a physical journey, but it can equally represent a spiritual or life-changing path.

-The man is looking away from us (and this is significant as he is the only subject in the Wands suit that does this).
-He is a facet of us that is less concerned with ourselves over what else is out there.
-He looks out over the wide expanse of sea to other experiences, other worlds, and other ways of thinking.
+The man looks away from us (a significant detail, as he is the only subject in the Wands suit to do so).
+He is a facet of us less concerned with the self, and more concerned with what else is out there.
+He looks out over the wide expanse of sea toward other experiences, other worlds, and other ways of thinking.

 Like Alexander the Great (Two of Wands), this man is passionate about the future, but the Three of Wands is not the Archetypal courageous General.
 He is the Archetypal courageous Explorer.